Volume 3: A Child's Guide to Good and Evil: Background

 Volume 3 was released in May 1968 and despite being less focused than Volume 2, it nonetheless successfully expanded on the musical approach of its predecessor.
 The album's front cover features the artwork of graphic designer John Van Hamersveld, adding an abstract image which contrasted light and darkness.
 Although the album failed to chart at the time, the work's reputation has grown over the years.
 Sean Lennon, writing for Rolling Stone magazine, placed Volume 3 in his list of lost psychedelic albums classics, and has described it as "really out there.
 They almost make Frank Zappa seem mainstream".
 A review on the Rising Storm website commented that the album is "a surreal set of beautiful folk-rock and off-the-wall psychedelic excursions from the mind of notorious west-coast playboy Bob Markley".
 Richie Unterberger was less than complimentary in his review, describing the album as contrived and "average or even unmemorable, easy-going late-1960s L.A. rock".

-By the 1990s, a revival of interest in the WCPAEB had begun, which resulted in Sundazed Records reissuing Volume 3 and their previous three albums in 2001.
+By the 1990s, a revival of interest in the WCPAEB had begun, which resulted in Sundazed Music reissuing Volume 3 and their previous three albums in 2001.
 The Sundazed reissue features two bonus tracks, the mono versions of "Shifting Sands" and "1906", both taken from their second album Part One.
 European reinstallments of Volume 3 omit "Anniversary of World War III", which is just total silence.